haskell/cabal/Cabal/doc/nix-local-build.rst

 1. A **local package** is one that is listed explicitly in the ``packages``, ``optional-packages`` or ``extra-packages`` field of a project.
-Usually, these refer to packages whose source code lives directly in a folder in your project (although, you can list an arbitrary Hackage package in ``extra-packages`` to force it to be treated as local).
+Usually, these refer to packages whose source code lives directly in a folder in your project.
+But you can list an arbitrary Hackage package in `extra-packages <cabal-project.html#cfg-field-extra-packages>` to force it to be treated as local.

 Local packages, as well as the external packages (below) which depend on them, are built **inplace**, meaning that they are always built